-Mauro’s is CASH ONLY, but there’s an ATM so they can still extract some extra moolah from you.
+Mauro’s Pizza is CASH ONLY, but there’s an ATM, so they can still extract some extra moolah from you.
 It seems from what I read everywhere that service is borderline rude.
-I didn’t encounter that, but I was there at 3:30 PM on a Monday, there was no one ahead of us when we walked in and ordered.
+I didn’t encounter that, but I was there at 3:30 PM on a Monday; no one was ahead of us when we walked in and ordered.

 I go straight cheese slice, my wife Marcela decides on pepperoni, and I also order a ground beef for good measure.
 A slice will set you back about $3.00 and an extra buck for every additional topping.
 I pay and wait no more than five minutes for the slices.

 The full toppings line up: Pepperoni, Italian Sausage, Mushrooms, Bacon, Green Peppers, Anchovies, Black Olives, Onions, Pineapple, Ham, Ground Beef & Extra Cheese.

 Follow the Rules at Mauro’s Pizza

 There are signs all over the place telling you things you can’t do.
 I don’t take offense to them.
 I’m sure there’s a good reason for it.
 I worked in retail for over ten years, and no rules make for massive headaches.